 Plant-based beef had a phenomenal 2019 with the Impossible Burger and Beyond Meat exploding into the mainstream.
 These companies have certainly helped reinvent the feeble-perceived veggie burger of the past and prove that meat-eaters can eat animal-free and absolutely love it.
 What these companies have also done is help bring attention to the wonders of plant proteins, not just for taste, but the positive impacts for health, environment, and animal welfare.
 But beyond the beef, what other plant-based proteins will dominate the food scene—and headlines—in 2020?

-Albertsons/Safeway makes a killer chick’n nuggets that are well-positioned to win over meat-eaters and vegetarians and vegans alike.
-Their nuggets are made from non-GMO soy and now palm-oil free, a nice bonus.
+Albertsons/Safeway makes killer chicken nuggets that are well-positioned to win over meat-eaters and vegetarians and vegans alike.
+Their nuggets are made from non-GMO soy and are now palm-oil-free, a nice bonus.
 And, all their products are 100% plant-based.
-Alpha has continued steady expansion recently entering into the Hong Kong market.
+Alpha has continued steady expansion recently entering the Hong Kong market.

 If you’re skeptical about the plant-based chicken trend, just turn to the plant-based beef leader Beyond Meat.
 Beyond Meat CEO Ethan Brown dropped a huge teaser last week alluding to a plant-based chicken coming to market in 2020.
 “You’ll see some exciting things from us in the poultry space in 2020,” Brown said in a Bloomberg TV interview, but was coy noting that “I can’t name specific partners or developments.”
 He did add they are working on a “whole muscle breast tissue.”
 Earlier this year Beyond Meat partnered with Kentucky Fried Chicken (KFC) to test its Beyond Fried Chicken in Atlanta.
 It was a success drawing a huge crowd and selling out in five hours.